uc-berkeley-w215/fall2020/leading-paper-discussions.md

 #### Other guidelines

 - A detailed discussion of all methodology and results would take far more time than you have.
-You will need to work hard to identify any unique methdological choices or important results and stick only to those.
+You will need to work hard to identify any unique methodological choices or important results and stick only to those.

 - Avoid reading aloud large parts of the paper when you’re doing the discussion.
 Try instead to describe in your own words the authors’ findings or discussions.

 - Don’t be afraid to state openly when you don’t understand part of a paper (or even the whole paper\!)
 It’s very helpful for both the instructors and the rest of the students to know when something is not clear.

-- You are unlikely to have time to discuss the related work section, so unless a piece of related work is something we've read in class (e.g., you can save time on discussion methodology by saying a paper uses similar methdology to X et. al) or there's a connection to a paper you're deeply passionate about, you don't need to discuss the section.
+- You are unlikely to have time to discuss the related work section, so unless a piece of related work is something we've read in class (e.g., you can save time on discussion methodology by saying a paper uses similar methodology to X et. al) or there's a connection to a paper you're deeply passionate about, you don't need to discuss the section.